-The seller has advised that the garage was converted in to a clinic in 2002.
+The property has been extended twice and a shower room has been installed at ground level.
+A garage has been erected in the garden.
+All works appear to be in excess of twenty years in age.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.